HackerSpace-PESU/pesu-for-dummies/index.md

 * Electronic Principles and Devices (UEyyEC141x)
 * Engineering Statics - Mechanics (UEyyCV131x)
 * Constitution Of India , Cyber Law and Professional Ethics (ULyyCE111x)

 ***
 ***

+## THE RR CAMPUS
+The RR Campus is the main campus of PESU.
+It is also the biggest campus, in terms of infrastructure.

+### Notable Locations in and around RR Campus

+#### The MRD Block
+The MRD Block, also called as Silver Jubilee Block, is the main administrative block of this campus.
+All admissions and administration happens here.
+* **The Library:** It is on the first floor of the MRD Block, and has a large collection of academic books, and an e-library too.
+You can borrow textbooks from here, or read them in the library.
+* **MRD Auditorium:** An auditorium where most of the seminars and  orientations are conducted.
+It's got balcony seats too!

+***

+#### The GJB Block
+The GJB Block, short for Golden Jubilee Block, is the biggest and the most conspicuous block in the campus.
+It is currently under construction, but many amenities in it are already functional.
+* **Jag's Nest (Assessment Centre):** This is the assessment centre with 20 rooms full of computers, for conducting the PESSAT examinations, ISAs and ESAs.
+It is usually peaceful in here, but only until the exams are over!
+* **GJB Canteen:** The GJB Canteen is a spacious cafeteria, with a large seating capacity and aesthetic design.
+It is usually very crowded on a normal day.
+Prices are affordable, and cuisine varies from North Indian, South Indian, Chinese, chats, mocktails and desserts in here.
+* **Cafe Coffee Day:** Do I need to explain what's this?
+You wanna grab a quick coffee?
+Then this is your place!
+* **Two-storey Gym:** *content goes here*
+* **Basketball, Badminton and other courts:** Not yet functional, but are really breathtaking to see.

+***

+#### The BE Block
+This is the second tallest block in the campus, and has classrooms for various courses here.
+Engineering courses from second year have their classes in here.
+It has six elevators to serve 13 floors.

+***
+***